 Gynecologic oncology for vaginal cancer

-After reviewing your medical records and health history, and performing a pelvic exam, your gynecologic oncologist will order the appropriate diagnostic tests to determine the best course of treatment.
+After reviewing your medical records and health history, and performing a pelvic exam, your gynecologic oncologist will order the appropriate diagnostic tests to determine an appropriate course of treatment.
 These may include biopsies and imaging scans, as well as blood tests.

 How often do I get treatment?

-Once you’ve begun your vaginal cancer treatment, you’ll meet with our gynecologic cancer team approximately every three to four weeks in our Patient Empowered Care® clinic.
+Once you’ve begun your vaginal cancer treatment, you’ll meet with our gynecologic cancer team approximately every three to four weeks.
 Each time, you’ll undergo a comprehensive set of blood tests and a physical exam.
-You’ll also see every member of your treatment team, including your dietitian, naturopathic clinician and care manager.
+You’ll also see every member of your treatment team, which may include a dietitian, naturopathic clinician and care manager.

 Fertility concerns for younger women